What is Radial Jet Drilling (RJD)?

 A typical Application

-Coiled tubing can be used to create a 90-degree bend in 4- 4.5″ casing then jet through the wall into the formation.
+A number of RJD systems deploy their tools on coiled tubing, however, they have some type of flexible hose that actually makes the 90 degree turn inside the casing.
+They then jet through the wall into the formation.
 The coiled tubing can be pulled back and used to create another penetration at another 90-degrees.
 This can be done 4 times and at a penetration depth of 100 meters or more.
 Then, this 4-way jet drilling can be repeated at intervals of a meter all the way along the bore.
 Additional reservoir sweet spots, as well as trapped oil, can filter back through to the well.

 Benefits of jet drilling include: